Paper Casting: The Amazing Art of Allen and Patty Eckman

 Conspirators in the Middle Ages are said to have used this to safeguard their secrets, knowing any secret writings consigned to papyrus could be quickly and easily destroyed should discovery become imminent.

 Vellum was used extensively, along with the sturdier parchment, for books which, until the appearance of the printing press, were hand lettered.
 Making a copy of a book was an extremely skilled, time-consuming, and arduous task, most often undertaken by scribes in monastic orders.
+A decorated manuscript or small volume could take many months to complete.
 Only the very wealthy could afford to own books or commission them.

 These books were often works of art in their own right, with intricate decorations and hand-painted embellishments.
-A famous example, "Les T rès Riches Heures du Duc de Berry ", the Duc de Berry's Book of Hours , a book of prayers to be said by the faithful at each of the canonical hours of the day, contains many such exquisite illuminations.
+A famous example, "Les Très Riches Heures du Duc de Berry ", the Duc de Berry's Book of Hours , a book of prayers to be recited by the faithful at each of the canonical hours of the day, contains many such exquisite illuminations.

 Commissioned by Jean, Duc de Berry around 1410, it is probably the most important illuminated manuscript from the 15th century.
 The manuscript includes 131 with large miniatures and many border decorations, along with 300 decorated capital letters.